 11. Water Bottle or Hydration Pack

 Dehydration can drain your energy and focus and you’re going to get thirsty.
 Hunting is very physical and once you feel thirsty you're already 1-2% dehydrated.
-You don't want mirages of frosty beverages can throw off your aim, and cutting a hunt short to walk dry-mouthed back to the truck is no fun.
+You don't want mirages of frosty beverages because thirst can throw off a hunters aim, and cutting a hunt short to walk dry-mouthed back to the truck is no fun.
 Stay hydrated while hunting even if you're constantly on the move out in the field.

 Nature calls—even when you’re calling in nature.
 Grab a roll of the biodegradable and septic-safe toilet paper.
 For fun, look for the camo kind and tuck some in your vest.
 You’ll avoid spooking birds—and other hunters.

-Even if you managed to find the stream crossing, dry socks at lunch are huge morale boosters.
+Even if you managed to find the stream crossing, dry hunting socks at lunch are huge morale boosters.
 Cabela's has a popular Men's Medium-Weight Wool Boot Sock that will keep your feet warm and dry throught the most grueling hunts.

 Clucks and purrs just don’t sound the same accompanied with stomach growls.
 Throw in your favorite trail mix, granola bars, candy bar, energy bars, PB & J or meat snacks like the popular Bass Pro Shops Uncle Buck's Hickory Smoked Bacon Jerky.
 Call it cruel and unusual, but there’s something special about chewing on turkey jerky while working a box call.

 Bonus: Good Luck Charm

 Leave a comment below to tell us what good luck charm rides in your turkey vest … or what you think we forgot!